-Prior to Sarasota, Dr. Borys was curator at the Allen Memorial Art Museum, Oberlin College, Ohio, where he taught in the Art History department.
-Before Oberlin, he was assistant curator in European and American art at the National Gallery of Canada, Ottawa, and he has also worked in the Prints and Drawings department at the Canadian Centre for Architecture in Montreal.
-He has an Executive MBA, and received his PhD in Art History from McGill University, Montreal, an MA in Art and Architectural History from the University of Toronto, and a BA Honors from the University of Winnipeg.
+In additional to his directorial duties, Borys holds an adjunct professorship at the University of Winnipeg where he teaches a graduate seminar in the Cultural Studies department.
+He was previously chief curator at The John and Mable Ringling Museum of Art, Sarasota, Florida, at which time he held adjunct teaching posts at Florida State University and New College.
+Prior to Sarasota, he was senior curator and lecturer at the Allen Art Museum, Oberlin College, Ohio, and before Oberlin, he was a curator in European & American Art at the National Gallery of Canada, Ottawa, and a curatorial assistant at the Canadian Centre for Architecture, Montreal.
+He holds an Executive MBA, a PhD in Art and Architectural History from McGill University, a MA in Art History from the University of Toronto, and a BA Honours from the University of Winnipeg.